A Lil’ Positivity: 21 Savage Launches Nationwide Virtual Financial Literacy & Scholarship Program

 Back in September, Chime supported 21’s fifth annual back-to-school drive in Atlanta by donating free wifi, laptops, face masks, backpacks, and more to young students and their families.

-As always, good on 21 for caring about the children in his community enough to do something major to help.
+As always, we love to see 21 caring about the children in his community and doing something major to help those in need.

 Comments